EricSpencer00/EricSpencer00/README.md

 I'm Eric, a Computer Science major at Loyola University Chicago

-- 🔭 I'm interning for the summer and my contribution page will reflect that
 - 🤔 Take a look at my repos and see if you find anything interesting
 - 🌱 I'm currently Vibe Coding, Researching TLA+, and rewriting my website
 - 🏋️‍♂️ I'm rated 1650 on Chess.com and can bench 235